| July, 2005

 ('Theme' is a slippery topic when discussing a poetry manuscript and best left for another time.)
 These

+two qualities guide me when coming to terms with a volume of poetry.
 I'm pleased to note that Dancing at Lake Montebello, Lynne Viti's latest volume of poetry, more than succeeds in meeting these

 two criteria.
 The book is an excellent read, an evocative volume of poetry.
 The underlying trope threading the book the coming